 Certain industries fare worse (or is it better?) than others.
 Take automotive dealerships.
 California is home to the country’s highest concentration of auto dealers, whose transactions represent 18% of the total retail sales in the state, and yet these companies must meet strict labor and environmental standards—in addition to the myriad federal regulations enforced on dealerships nationwide.
 I’m not just referring to paid sick leave, overtime and anti-discrimination rules, but laws mandating the temperature of toilet seats.
 Really.
 On top of that, businesses in California are 40% more likely to face employee lawsuits on average.

 What’s the deal?
 Why do California businesses have to deal with panoply with regulations unheard of in other states?
 There are a few reasons:

 California: land of opportunity, lawsuits, wealth, unemployment, highways, droughts, earthquakes, agriculture, Hollywood, Silicon Valley, farmland, beaches, deserts, forests, national parks and crowded urban centers.

 It all adds up to a lot of uncertainty, which leads to a lot of laws, which leads to a lot of exposure and risk of noncompliance for companies doing business in the state.

 Fortunately, industry experts like Auto Advisory Services are dedicated to helping organizations stay ahead of California’s evolving regulations.
-On October 12th, we’ll be hosting a webinar with AAS all about the next generation of exposure for California dealerships.
-Join us as we discuss upcoming compliance concerns and the tools you’ll need to keep your compliance house in order.
+We launched an on demand webinar with AAS all about the next generation of exposure for California dealerships.
+Join us as we discuss compliance concerns and the tools you’ll need to keep your compliance house in order.
 Learn more about the webinar and sign up here.